Few smooth d-polytopes with n lattice points: Classification in Dimension

 \subsection{Comments}

 We now have a list of smooth lattice polytopes in dimensions two and three with at most $12$ lattice points.
-The bound $12$ may seem rather low -- the smallest 3-polytope with one interior lattice point has $21$ lattice points total~\cite{KasprzykCanonical}.
+The bound $12$ may seem rather low -- the smallest smooth 3-polytope with one interior lattice point has $21$ lattice points total~\cite{KasprzykCanonical}.
 The classification carried out here serves as a proof of concept -- it can be done.
 There are several points in the algorithm where it could be improved (compare~\cite{LundmanMSc}).

-One easily proves by inspection of the list in the appendix that all these polytopes satisfy all the ideal theoretic conjectures mentioned in the introduction.
-In particular, the homogeneous coordinate ring is a Koszul algebra.
+In the current implementation, the generation of the normal fans is the bottleneck.
+By implementing a different way to directly generate all smooth normal fans one could skip the big recursion of calculating all blowing-ups, as well as overcome the limits of at most $12$ vertices imposed by the Miyake/Oda classification.
+The second point to work on is the calculation of lattice points of the polytope containing all right-hand sides $b$.
+The dimension of this polytope is equal to the Picard number of the toric variety: the number of rays of the fan minus the ambient dimension.
+Of course, better theoretical bounds for all steps of the algorithm will directly improve the performance.